yummydum/lambda2text/README.md

 # TODO:

-- Try English-Dutch model for sanity check
-    - Also could be used to show how hard lambda2text is for vanila seq2seq
-- Implement encoders which takes tree structure in the logical formula in account
+- Apply ccg2lambda to SICK and extract unproven subgoals (9/10)
+- Implement baseline method (9/10)
+- Complete Error analysis and summarize the result in a notebook (9/17)
+- Complete the first attempt to solve the error (10/1)

 # Preprocess